Rhinoplasty (Nose Surgery)

 The duration of the procedure is typically 3 to 5 hours.

-After about 2 weeks, you will be ready to resume daily activities.
-A special follow-up treatment with a splint is required for 1–2 weeks, and nasal packing is used for 1–2 days.
+After about two weeks, you will be ready to resume your daily activities.
+A specialized follow-up treatment with a splint is required for 1–2 weeks, and a nasal packing is used for 1–2 days.

-There are closed and open rhinoplasty procedures.
-For minimal changes, the nose is corrected using a closed technique with small incisions inside the nostrils.
-For larger changes, such as significant reduction of the nose, an open correction may be necessary.
+There are closed and open rhinoplasty techniques.
+For minor adjustments, the nose is corrected using a closed approach, with small incisions inside the nostrils.
+For more significant changes, such as a substantial reduction in nose size, an open correction may be necessary.

 Yes, with hyaluronic acid, minor aesthetic corrections can be made, such as lifting the nasal tip or concealing a nasal hump.
 This method is purely cosmetic and is often referred to as the “5-minute rhinoplasty.”

-Yes, a rhinoplasty can help with impaired nasal breathing, such as in the case of a deviated septum.
-Additional examinations, such as a CT scan and rhinomanometry, are often conducted to assess the condition.
+Yes, a nose correction can help improve obstructed nasal breathing, for example, due to a deviated nasal septum (septum deviation).
+Additional examinations, such as computed tomography (CT) and rhinomanometry, are often performed to assess the condition in detail.

 The costs are individual and depend on the type and complexity of the procedure, as well as your personal preferences.
 A detailed consultation and planning are necessary beforehand to determine the exact costs.